 To begin this discussion of capacity and the concept of limits, it's useful to first develop the basic terminology for the various baseline measures of potential capacity (see Table 1).
 As can be seen, there are significant differences in the concept of "productive potential" embedded in these various definitions.
 A firm that believes it can only make 9,000 units with one machine may buy a new asset when it consistently requires more output than this amount, even though it is producing far below the theoretical limits of the machine.
-In other words, the analytical space created by a normal or budgeted capacity definition appears to mask, or make invisible, this additional productive capability (McNair, et.al.
-2003).
+In other words, the analytical space created by a normal or budgeted capacity definition appears to mask, or make invisible, this additional productive capability (McNair, et al., 2003).

-While it may seem counterintuitive, or perhaps even ludicrous, to suggest that managers will manage from the abstraction or coding of the physical embedded in the capacity measures, there is unfortunately empirical evidence that such blinding to physical reality does occur.
-McNair, Polutnik, Johnston, Augustyn, and Thomas (2003) found that managers would tend to make asset decisions based not on the theoretical capacity of their assets, but rather on the relationship between normal and future expected demand (see Table 2).
-Specifically, a manager who believes that future demand is going to require 108.7% utilization of their assets behave differently (e.g., purchase new assets) than those who perceive their utilization level to be 25.8%.
-The way in which capacity was defined and presented within the firm's reporting system appeared to alter the surface and deep structures, or conceptualization, of management's decision-making (McNair, 1994: Brausch, and Taylor, 1997).
+While it may seem counterintuitive, to suggest that managers will manage from the abstraction or coding of the physical embedded in the capacity measures, there is unfortunately empirical evidence that such blinding to physical reality does occur.
+As shown by McNair, et al., 2003, managers tend to make asset decisions based not on the theoretical capacity of their assets, but rather on the relationship between normal and future expected demand (see Table 2).
+Specifically, a manager who believes that future demand is going to require 108.7% utilization of their assets behave differently (e.g., may consider purchasing new assets) than those who perceive their utilization level to be 25.8%.
+The way in which capacity was defined and presented within the firm's reporting system appeared to alter the surface and deep structures, or conceptualization, of management's decision-making (McNair, 1994: Brausch and Taylor, 1997).

-Empirical research suggests that budgeted capacity is the dominant form of capacity baseline used in European and North American firms (Drury and Tayles, 1994; Brierley, et al., 2001).
-As noted by Brierley, et al. (2001: 228):
+Empirical research suggests that annual budgeted capacity is the dominant form of capacity baseline used in European and North American firms (Drury and Tayles, 1994; Brierley, et al., 2001).
+As noted by Brierley, et al., (2001: 228):